fatih/structs/README.md

 ## Usage and Examples

-Just like the standard lib `strings`, `bytes` and co packages, `structs` has many global functions to manipulate or organize your struct data Lets define and declare a struct:
+Just like the standard lib `strings`, `bytes` and co packages, `structs` has many global functions to manipulate or organize your struct data.
+Lets define and declare a struct:

 ```go